Introduction to Workteam Goal Management

 Workteam Goal Management is a tool based on the “Objectives and Key Results” (OKR) principle, which high performing companies like Google and LinkedIn use to help their employees remain highly focused and aligned with the company strategy.

-The idea behind the OKR principle is that each employee works with their manager to create and agree a set of goals that they will aim to achieve during the goal period and that each goal that is set will align with one of the company’s objectives.
+The idea behind the OKR principle is that each employee works with their manager to create and agree a set of OKRs (objectives and key results) that they will aim to achieve during the goal period and that each OKR that is set will align with one of the company’s OKRs.

-Each goal should include at least one key result, which defines the success criteria for the goal.
-For instance, if the goal is “Increase channel business”, one of the key results might be “At least 4 new channel partners will be signed up” and another key result might be “Monthly channel sales will increase to $4m”.
+Each OKR should include at least one key result, which defines the success criteria for the objective.
+For instance, if the objective is “Increase channel business”, one of the key results might be “At least 4 new channel partners will be signed up” and another key result might be “Monthly channel sales will increase from $3.5m to $4m”.

 Goals that employees set themselves should be challenging and not just goals that they know they will achieve.
 For this reason, Workteam lets employees associate a confidence level with each key result.
 At the beginning of each goal period, employees will specify their confidence of achieving a particular goal by setting the confidence level appropriately on each key result.
 With OKR, the idea is to set goals which have a 70% chance of being achieved.
 Over the course of the goal period, employees will adjust this confidence level to indicate their updated confidence of acheiving each goal.